zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.key.derivation.rst

    attacks.
 As the others derivation function, more time (and memory) we spent to run the algorithm and more secure will be the derived key.
-   Unfortunately a pure PHP implementation of the scrypt algorithm is very slow compared with a C implementation (this is always true, if you compare eecution time of C with PHP).
+   Unfortunately a pure PHP implementation of the scrypt algorithm is very slow compared with the C implementation (this is always true, if you compare eecution time of C with PHP).
    If you want use a faster scrypt algorithm we suggest to use the C implementation of scrypt, supported by this `Scrypt extension for PHP`_ (please note that this PHP extension is not official supported by `php.net`_).
 The Scrypt adapter of Zend Framework is able to recognize